The best things in life always come from quality relationships with other people.

 Diagnosing the Issue

 If most people agree relationships are the source of the best things of life, why do we so often neglect them?
-It boils down to this: quality relationships take proactive work to maintain.
+It boils down to this: building relationships take proactive work to maintain.
 That proactive work is always important but almost never urgent.
 Unfortunately, important but non-urgent tasks often get pushed aside for tasks that are more urgent but less important.

 To combat this urgency vs important battle, we’re going to give you the habits and pragmatic steps you can follow to consistently and easily deliver the kinds of experiences that deepen your relationships, bring you to your highest potential as a leader, and get the most from your network.